New hope for aggressive breast cancer: drug combo trial launches

 Summary

-This study tests whether adding the experimental drug AK112 to standard chemotherapy (nab-paclitaxel) helps people with advanced triple-negative breast cancer live longer without their cancer growing.
-About 416 adults with inoperable or metastatic disease will receive either AK112 or a placebo, plus chemotherapy.
-The goal is to see if the combination improves outcomes compared to chemotherapy alone.
+This study tests whether adding the drug AK112 to standard chemotherapy (nab-paclitaxel) helps people with advanced triple-negative breast cancer live longer without their cancer growing.
+About 416 adults who have not had prior treatment for advanced disease will be randomly assigned to receive either AK112 or a placebo, both with chemotherapy.
+The goal is to see if the combination is safe and effective as a first-line treatment.

 Get updates